 The ROM code protect function is used to prohibit reading out or modifying the contents of the flash memory during parallel I/O mode and is set by using the ROM code protect control address register (0FFFF16).
-Figure 1.30.1 shows the ROM code protect control address (0FFFF16).
+Figure 1.23.1 shows the ROM code protect control address (0FFFF16).
 (This address exists in the user ROM area.)

 If one of the pair of ROM code protect bits is set to 0, ROM code protect is turned on, so that the contents of the flash memory version are protected against readout and modification.
+ROM code protect is implemented in two levels.
+If level 2 is selected, the flash memory is protected even against readout by a shipment inspection LSI tester, etc. When an attempt is made to select both level 1 and level 2, level 2 is selected by default.